Wonghopper/Wonghopper.github.io/prose.md

 The [Youth Risk Behaviour Survey System](https://www.cdc.gov/healthyyouth/data/yrbs/overview.htm) was created in the 1990s periodically survey schools across the United States and gather information about the health behavior.
 These surveys change from year to year and are often conducted by different branches and different levels of government.
 The CDC have attempted to aggregate data from different years and with different questions and publish the data on their website.
 The combined data is available for surveys on the national level, on the state level, and on the district level.

 The survey measures behaviors related to sex, diet, physical activity, drug use, and mental health.
 We decided we wanted to look at trends in body mass index (BMI) across students using the surveys conducted at a state level over the years of the program.
 BMI is a calculation based on the weight and height of an individual that gives a general idea if someone is at a healthy weight for their size.
 While it has its [limitations](https://en.wikipedia.org/wiki/Body_mass_index#Limitations), it is easier to collect that information such as fat percentage.
-We want to find general trends in BMI values with respect to time, location, and demographics included in the survey, such as race and gender.
+We want to find general trends in BMI values with respect to time, location, and behaviors in the survey, such as drinking milk or eating breakfast.
+Our hope is to find which predictors have a greater (if any) affect on BMI.
 We focused only on the state datasets because combining other levels might introduce overlapping data.

+### Background Readings

+The WHO calls childhood obesity ["one of the most serious public health challenges of the 21st century"](https://www.who.int/dietphysicalactivity/childhood/en/).
+The NIH hosts a decent article on [why obesity prevention is better than a cure](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4801195/).
+The WHO has an article on [why it matters](https://www.who.int/dietphysicalactivity/childhood_consequences/en/).
+The idea of this project is to be able to more easily identify students with at-risk behavior.

+### Tutorial

+At the end of this tutorial, you should be able to:

+- Import YRBSS data from a csv file
+- Tidy the data to be usable in pandas
+- Plot BMI data with respect to time
+- Run simple regressions to predict BMI over time
+- Calculate and plot behavior prevalence
+- Run regressions to predict BMI based on behavior

 ## Preliminary Data Import